Connect Rules, Etiquette, and Privacy Guidelines

 By joining and using Connect, you agree that you have read and will follow the outlined Code of Conduct.
 Connect is an interactive service that will enable you to solicit the advice of your peers, benefit from their experience, and participate in ongoing conversations and information sharing.
 Sharing any discussion post/thread outside of the Connect platform without permission from the post/thread contributor(s) is strictly prohibited.
 We want this to be a safe space for members to feel comfortable sharing and asking questions.

 To preserve a climate that encourages both civil and productive dialogue, we reserve the right to remove any posts and/or suspend/terminate access in this community for anyone who violates the Code of Conduct.
 NCACPA does not verify the accuracy of the content in postings, actively monitor Connect for inappropriate postings, nor undertake editorial control of postings.
 However, if any inappropriate posting(s) is brought to the attention of NCACPA, we will take corrective action.
-For questions regarding this community or to notify NCACPA of an inappropriate posting, please email firstname.lastname@example.org or utilize the “contact us” page.
+For questions regarding this community or to notify NCACPA of an inappropriate posting, please email firstname.lastname@example.org or utilize the “contact us” link.

 - All messages must add to the body of knowledge.
 Discussions and comments are meant to stimulate conversation, not to create contention by challenging or attacking others.